Stelliro/PuffinZip/README.md

 1. Clone the repository or download the source code.
 2. Ensure you have Python 3.6+ installed.
-3. Install the `customtkinter` library:
+3. It is highly recommended to set up a virtual environment:
     ```bash
+    python -m venv .venv
+    # On Windows: .\.venv\Scripts\activate
+    # On macOS/Linux: source .venv/bin/activate
+    ```
+4. Install the required `customtkinter` library:
+    ```bash
     pip install customtkinter
     ```
-4. Navigate to the source code directory and run the script:
+5. Navigate to the source code directory and run the script:
     ```bash
     python PuffinZip.py
     ```